 What about the weather?

-Kauai weather in general is pretty close to perfect year round, with the average temperature hovering at 78°.
+Kauai weather in general is pretty close to perfect year-round, with the average temperature hovering at 78°.
 Sunshine abounds and rainfall is a daily occurrence on the island.
-Rain is what gives the Garden Isle those velvety green mountains and dazzling dense foliage, why the waterfalls are so spectacular and why Kauai boasts the only navigable river in Hawaii.
+Rain showers give the Garden Isle those velvety green mountains and dazzling dense foliage, why the waterfalls are so spectacular and why Kauai boasts the only navigable river in Hawaii.
 And whoever heard of too many rainbows?
-Sure it’s a little warmer and drier in the summer and a little rainier in the winter but no matter the time of year, this combination of abundant sunshine and regular rains creates a magnificent tropical paradise that you just feel blessed to lay witness to.
+Sure it’s a little warmer and drier in the summer and a little rainier in the winter months but no matter the time of year, this combination of abundant sunshine and regular rains creates a magnificent tropical paradise that you just feel blessed to lay witness to.

-Kauai weather can also be dictated by which coast you’re on — no matter what time you visit.
+Weather can also be dictated by which coast you’re on — no matter what time you visit Kauai.
 The town of Poipu is on the sunny South Shore which gets about 35 inches of rain annually versus the 85 inches the more tropical North Shore gets.
-The North (including Princeville and Hanalai) is wetter due to the tradewinds and the mountains.
+The North (including Princeville and Hanalei) is wetter due to the tradewinds and the mountains.

-Summer weather in particular: Because temperatures are warm year round, the most perceptible difference in the seasons is the dryness.
-If you’re all about warm beach days with plenty of glorious sunshine, the summer months in high season are your best bet.
+Summer weather in particular: Because temperatures are warm year-round, the most perceptible difference in the seasons is the dryness.
+If you’re all about warm beach days with plenty of glorious sunshine, the summer months in the high season are your best bet.
 Rainfall will still occur daily but it will usually be lighter — especially on the South Shore.

 Winter weather: Kauai is the rainiest of the Hawaiian islands and is home to the wettest place in the US, Mt Waialeale.
 From December to March it can really pour on Kauai – especially on the North Shore.
 Even persistent rains, however, shouldn’t keep you from enjoying every moment of your vacation.
 The island’s charms are vast and the activities bountiful, so there are plenty of things to do in Kauai when it rains.